Folate deficiency means you have a lower-than-normal amount of folic acid, a type of vitamin B, in your blood.

 - Wheat bran and other whole grains

-The Institute of Medicine's Food and Nutrition Board recommends that adults get 400 micrograms of folate daily.
-Women who could become pregnant should take folic acid supplements to ensure that they get enough each day.
+The Institute of Medicine Food and Nutrition Board recommends that adults get 400 micrograms of folate daily.
+Women who may become pregnant should take folic acid supplements to ensure that they get enough each day.

-Specific recommendations depend on a person's age, gender, and other factors (such as pregnancy).
-Many foods now have extra folic acid added to help prevent birth defects.
+Specific recommendations depend on a person's age, gender, and other factors (such as pregnancy and lactation).
+Many foods, such as fortified breakfast cereals, now have extra folic acid added to help prevent birth defects.

 Antony AC.
 Megaloblastic anemias.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 37.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 37.